 - You have experience following multi-step processes, maintaining spreadsheets, and documenting qualitative and quantitative information.

 We do not absolutely require a Bachelor’s degree, but we do view it as an asset.
 Rivet School also supports staff members without a BA on their pathway to earning a college degree.
 We also are particularly enthusiastic about candidates who share proximity to our learners — candidates who worked while attending college, attended a community college en route to a BA, were an adult or parent learner, or in some other way deviated from the so-called “traditional” pathway.

 Why you should apply

-As an early member of our team, you’ll work directly with students to support them in earning their degree.
+As a College Coach on our team, you’ll work directly with students to support them in earning their degree.
 You’ll use your critical thinking, creativity, and emotional intelligence to increase access to higher education and, more broadly, to economic opportunity.
-Here’s what a few current Fellows have to say about their Coach:
+Here’s what a few current students have to say about their Coach:

 The support I get from my Coach has been life-changing.

 The coaching has been amazing.
 It's been really having someone that I can go to help me problem-solve, get out of my own head and help keep me on track.

 The commitment of my Coach is beyond me, and it makes me so grateful that even when I feel like giving up I have my Coach to give me those pep talks and put plans into action.